Ouranosinc/Magpie/docs/authentication.rst

 Authentication Requests
 ---------------------------

-The most convenient way sign-in with `Magpie` is to employ the user interface provided on path ``{MAGPIE_URL}/ui/login``.
+The most convenient way to sign-in with `Magpie` is to employ the user interface provided on path ``{MAGPIE_URL}/ui/login``.
 This page will present fields that allow both :term:`Internal Provider` and :term:`External Provider` login methods.